zhanyang01/tp/docs/UserGuide.md

   - have each domain label start and end with alphanumeric characters
   - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
 - `ADDRESS` Addresses can take any values, and it should not be blank"
-- `PREFERREDMEETINGREGION` have to be one of these strings west/north/south/east/central.
+- `PREFERRED_MEETING_REGION` have to be one of these strings west/north/south/east/central.

 Examples: